gctools-outilsgc/aurora-design-system/documentation/pages/avatars and thumbnails.md

 ## Full Width Image

 Full-width images extend from one end of the content area to the other.
+Sometimes referred to as a hero image.

 ## Avatars